What Is Passive Solar Heating?

 Passive vs. active solar

 To understand passive solar heating, it helps to also understand active solar heating.
-The two technologies are similar, in both cases using the thermal energy of the sun to regulate a building’s indoor temperature.
-Importantly, both are separate from solar electricity, by which photovoltaic systems (solar panels) turn sunlight into actual electricity.
+The two technologies are similar in that both use the sun's thermal energy to regulate a building’s indoor temperature.
+Importantly, both are separate from solar electricity, in which photovoltaic systems (solar panels) convert sunlight into electricity.

 Many energy-efficient homes use a combination of passive and active heating systems.
-If you’re considering using some form of passive or active solar heating and aren't sure what kind of system would work best for your home, find a solar energy company to point you in the right direction.
+If you’re considering using passive or active solar heating and aren't sure which system would work best for your home, find a solar energy company to point you in the right direction.

 Passive solar heating